This conference will examine the next steps for developing carbon capture, usage, and storage (CCUS) in the UK.

 - Chris Gent, Policy Manager, Carbon Capture and Storage Association.

-Further speakers include: Dr Paula Carey, Carbon8 Systems; Dr Diana Casey, Mineral Products Association; Ross Fairley, Burges Salmon; Tim Kruger, Oxford Geoengineering; Gareth Miller, Cornwall Insight; Dr John Scott, Zurich Insurance Group and Karl Smyth, Drax Group.
+Further speakers include: Dr Paula Carey, Carbon8 Systems; Ross Fairley, Burges Salmon; Tim Kruger, University of Oxford; Mark Lewis, Tees Valley Combined Authority; Gareth Miller, Cornwall Insight; Dr John Scott, Zurich Insurance Group and Karl Smyth, Drax Group.

 - Next steps for CCUS policy and the roadmap for project development;